Loading...

 ls -l /sbin/init

 On many systems, /sbin/init is a symlink to the real init binary.
-Following this link is a fast, reliable way to confirm whether the host is running systemd or something else.
+Following the link is a fast way to confirm whether the host is running systemd or another init system.

 lrwxrwxrwx 1 root root 20 Jan 1 00:00 /sbin/init -> /lib/systemd/systemd